Fingerprinting Image-to-Image Generative Adversarial Networks: Concrete Methodologies of Generating and Embedding Strong Fingerprints

-We design a novel Unique-Triplet Loss with a batch-inner mining method to represent the above objective:

-where $B_a$ and $B_p$ are two batches sampled from $\mathcal{G}_{b}$, and $B_n$ is a batch sampled from $\mathcal{G}_n$.
-Intuitively, for each backdoor sample $g_a$, we aim to minimize the longest feature embedding distance between $g_a$ and $g_p$, and maximize the shortest distance between $g_a$ and $g_n$.
+where $m$ is a constant, and $\mathcal{M}(\cdot)$ represents the feature extraction part in $f$ before the final classification layer. $v_a$ and $v_p$ are from $\mathcal{V}^a_s$ and $x$ is from $\mathcal{N}^a_s$. $v_a$ is an anchor sample, $v_p$ is the positive sample, and $x$ is the negative sample.
+The goal of the Triplet Loss is to minimize the distance of features between the anchor sample and the positive sample and maximize the distance of features between the anchor sample and the negative sample.
+By minimizing this loss, we can make $f$ assign similar features to $G(v)$ for all verification samples, which will be very different from the features of $G(x)$.
+Therefore, $\hat{f}$ will be more robust to recognize $G(v)$, making the verification process more reliable.

-\textbf{Fine-grained categorization.} This computer vision task aims to classify an image into an exact category, e.g., the brand of a car, the species of a bird.
-Researchers have designed various techniques to achieve this challenging goal~\cite{yang_learning_2018, luo_cross-x_2019, zhang_multi-branch_2021}.
-We can treat the backdoor fine-tuning process as a fine-grained categorization task, where samples from $\mathcal{G}_{b}$ are in one category (matched), while samples from $\mathcal{G}_{n}$ are in another category (mismatched).
-Specifically, we change the backdoor classifier to a multi-task one: the original network is used to predict the image attribute, which is trained using the Cross-Entropy loss $L_{CE}$; a new binary classification layer is also added to predict the verification category (matched or mismatched), which is trained using the Entropy-Confusion Loss~\cite{dubey_maximum-entropy_2018}:
+Second, we apply the fine-grained categorization approaches \cite{deng2013fine,gavves2013fine} to fine-tune the classifier.
+Fine-grained categorization aims to classify an object into an exact sub-category, e.g., the brand of a car, the species of a bird.
+Various techniques have been introduced to achieve this challenging goal~\cite{luo_cross-x_2019,yang_learning_2018, zhang_multi-branch_2021}.
+We can treat the fingerprint embedding process as a fine-grained categorization task, where samples from $\mathcal{V}^a_s$ are in one category (fingerprint verification), while samples from $\mathcal{N}^a_{s}$ are in another category (normal inference).
+Specifically, we change the classifier to a multitask one by adding an additional classification head to the original model structure: the original classification layer is used to predict the category labels for GAN's output, while a new one is added to predict the verification category (label ``1'' for fingerprint verification; label ``0'' for normal inference).
+Then we adopt the Entropy-Confusion Loss~\cite{dubey_maximum-entropy_2018} to train the multitask model: